HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-4 Batteries.md

 - Regularly test and cycle your rechargeables.
 If you never use them, you're likely to find they aren't working when you need them!
 - Have a plan for charging during extended power outages.
 Solar chargers can be a ham's best friend.

-#### Final Thoughts
+#### Take care of your batteries!

-Batteries are incredible tools that let us take our hobby anywhere.
-But they demand respect.
+Batteries are incredible tools that let us take our hobby anywhere – but they demand respect.
 Treat them right, and they'll keep your radios powered and your conversations flowing, whether you're ragchewing from your backyard or providing emergency communications after a disaster.

 Stay safe, stay charged, and happy hamming!